 Luke is Chairman of a number of charities and interest groups.
-He is Chairman of The Institute of Cancer Research one of the world’s leading cancer laboratories.
-Chairman of StageOne, a charity in support of new producers of quality commercial theatre; Chairman of StartUp Britain, the national campaign in support of entrepreneurship and Chairman of Career Colleges, an organisation planning 40 vocational colleges for 14-19-year-olds.
-He was a governor of The University of the Arts London between 2000 and 2006.
+He is Chairman of The Institute of Cancer Research, one of the world’s leading cancer laboratories.
+He is also Chairman of StartUp Britain, the national campaign in support of entrepreneurship.

 In October 2013 Luke co-founded and launched the Centre for Entrepreneurs, a non-profit think-tank aiming to address the “…under-representation of entrepreneurs in the public eye” and to “…promote entrepreneurship to government, media, the private sector (including big businesses) and the general public”.

 Most recently, in 2016, Luke was appointed Chair of the Almeida Theatre in North London.

 Luke is a Professor of Practice at King’s Business School.
 He holds honorary degrees from Heriot-Watt University, the University of Bath, the University of the West of England and the University of West London.